 I’ve just finished reading The Salt of the Earth by Józef Wittlin.
 It’s a pacifist historical novel first published in 1936.
 It’s very poetic but very hard to read.
-The new edition will be published in February 2019, so my full review of the book will also be posted later.
+The new edition will be published in February 2019, you can pre-order the book now.
+My full review of the book will also be posted later.

 After the deep but complicated book, reading something entertaining is even more exciting than it usually is.
 I’m now happy and quick like a puppy in an autumn forest.